Boran/freenac/WindowsGUI/README.WinGUI.txt

       To enable the DEMO company setting in vmps.xml to work:
         update config set value='1' WHERE name='DemoMode';
       normally this is 0, meaning that a company called DEMO will not work.
-      If it is=1, the DEMO company is allowed in vmps.xml and the user is given administrator access!
+      If it is=1, and the DEMO company is set in vmps.xml, then the user is given administrator access!

 See also the CHANGELOG.txt